proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 4. **Translate Test Case:** Translate the selected test case for the first size (no timeout set for translation)
 5. **Type Check Execution:** Execute the type check command on the translated files for all languages with an "OK" exit status.
 Record the time and memory usage using GNU time command (type check commands have 120s timeout).
 6. **Error Handling:** If a type check times out, record the exit status as a time error.
 For any other error, record it as a memory error (program assumes that translation is correct, with no parsing, import, or syntax errors).
+7. **Memory Limit Check:** For Idris and Rocq, which do not allow a memory limit to be set, check that the recorded memory is less than the memory limit provided by the user (Default 3GB).
+If it is greater than or equal to the memory limit, set the exit status of the language to indicate a memory error.
-7. **Normalize Data** Subtract startup times from the recorded times to normalize the data.
+8. **Normalize Data** Subtract startup times from the recorded times to normalize the data.
 If the startup time is larger than the recorded time, record the time as an artificial zero.
-8. **Log Interval Handling:** If the selected interval is 'log,' take the log of each time and memory value.
+9. **Log Interval Handling:** If the selected interval is 'log,' take the log of each time and memory value.
 If any data is equal to or less than 0, set the data to the log base 2 of 0.01.
-9. **Increment Size:** Increment the size based on the interval type.
+10. **Increment Size:** Increment the size based on the interval type.
-10. **Repeat Process:** Repeat steps 4-9 for the next size unless all languages have a non "OK" exit status, the incremented size exceeds the upper bound, or the number of data points exceeds the user-defined limit.
+11. **Repeat Process:** Repeat steps 4-10 for the next size unless all languages have a non "OK" exit status, the incremented size exceeds the upper bound, or the number of data points exceeds the user-defined limit.
-11. **Store Data:** Save the time and memory usage data in a JSON file (data.json).
+12. **Store Data:** Save the time and memory usage data in a JSON file (data.json).
-12. **Generate Graphs:** Run a Python script to generate graphs from the JSON file and deploy a webpage at `http://127.0.0.1:5001/`.
+13. **Generate Graphs:** Run a Python script to generate graphs from the JSON file and deploy a webpage at `http://127.0.0.1:5001/`.
-13. **Terminate Command:** Use `CTRL + C` to terminate the command and close the webpage.
+14. **Terminate Command:** Use `CTRL + C` to terminate the command and close the webpage.

-**Example Run:** `docker run -it --rm -p "5001:5001" mhpgeez/mhpg:latest generate-range -t 1 -l 1 -u 500 -d 5 -v`
+**Example Run:** `docker run -it --name benchpal -p "5001:5001" mhpgeez/mhpg:latest generate-range -t 1 -l 1 -u 500 -d 5 -v`

+**Get data.json:** `docker cp benchpal:/code/data.json ./`

-### startup-time command
+### startup-time command <a id='sssStartupCommand'></a>
 **Description:** Records the startup time for each test case in Agda, Idris, Lean, and Rocq, saving the data to a JSON file called startup.json.

 ```